csuci-cs/awesome-csuci/README.md

 * [An Introduction to the Analysis of Algorithms](http://www.worldscientific.com/worldscibooks/10.1142/10875) by Michael Soltys.

 ## Websites
 Personal/professional websites (blogs, portfolios, ect.) of CSUCI students, faculty, and alumni.
-The websites are sorted alphabetically by last name.

 Emoji noting department and/or major may accompany a name.
  * 💻: Computer Science
  * ⚛️: Applied Physics
  * 📈: Math

 ### Faculty
 We have some pretty awesome professors/lecturers at CSUCI here are some links to their websites.